CyphrRiot/mapriot/README.md

+# MapRiot

-# MapRiot: tiny, fast MapReduce for Go (with Lisp spirit)
+Tiny, fast MapReduce for Go — inspired by Lisp.

 MapRiot keeps MapReduce to its essence: map items, group by key, reduce each group.
 It mirrors the simplicity found in Lisp: higher‑order functions over simple data structures.